 Startup Marketing Tools for Email

 Email was a core distribution channel for our 2019 Holiday Campaign, which won a Telly Award for its innovation and creativity.
 Playful and relatable video content coupled with an irresistible subject line and a personalized user experience helped us stand out in inboxes.

 5. Advertising for Startups

-Another big inbound channel is running startup ads—known as paid traffic.
-For ads you’ll want lots of specific landing pages that show people exactly what they were promised in the ad.
-The biggest error in startup advertising is directing people to your homepage and hoping they figure it out from there.
+When someone clicks your ad, you want to send them to a specific landing page that shows exactly what you promised.
+The biggest error in startup advertising is sending people to your homepage and hoping they figure it out from there.
 Direct them to precisely what the ad showed—down to the model type or product color.
 Otherwise, your ads will be penalized, and they’ll actually cost you more.

 To improve your conversions, you must track them, revisit them, and tune them constantly.
 Nobody ever created a successful startup by launching a site, setting an ad, and then sitting back and relaxing.

 “Why does someone become a lead?
 Consider the psychology of the visitor,” says Andy.
 “People come to a website with a story that led them there.
 They have a problem.
 They are asking themselves a series of questions.
 Am I in the right place?
 Does this company offer solutions that are likely a fit for my problem?
 Do I have reasons to believe this is a credible website?
 Is there evidence here?
 Have they helped other people?
 What statistics or stories, data points, or testimonials make me believe this?”

 Only when you know the questions people are asking can you build a valuable website for marketing.

 4 Paid Advertising Marketing Strategies for Startups